 10. Resolution of all toxicities from prior therapy to ≤ Grade 1 (or patient baseline) within 1 week prior to the first dose of study drug (excluding alopecia and ≤ Grade 3 clinically asymptomatic lipase, amylase, and creatine phosphokinase [CPK] laboratory abnormalities).

-11. The patient is capable of understanding and complying with the protocol and has signed the informed consent document.
-Signed informed consent form (ICF) must be obtained before any study-specific procedures are performed.
+11. The patient is capable of understanding and complying with the protocol and the patient has signed the informed consent document.
+Signed informed consent form (ICF) must be obtained before any study-specific procedures are performed and the patient must agree to not participate in any other interventional clinical trial while on treatment in this clinical trial.
+Participation in a noninterventional study (including observational studies) is permitted.

 2. Patients with a prior or concurrent malignancy whose natural history or treatment have the potential to interfere with the safety or efficacy assessment of this clinical trial are not eligible.